bernardo-heberle/DCNL_NANOPORE_PIPELINE/README.md

 Many of the parameters for this step are based on dorado basecaller, see their [documentation](https://github.com/nanoporetech/dorado) to understand it better.

 ```
---step                         <Type: Integer.
-Options are integers 1, 2, 3.
+--step                         <Type: String.
+Options are "1", "2_from_step_1", "2_from_minknow", "3".
 Select 1 for basecalling.
+Select "2_from_step_1" for alignment
-Select 2 for alignment
+                                 filtering and quality control continuing after executing step 1 of this pipeline.
+Select "2_from_minknow" for alignment
-                                 filtering and quality control.
-Select 3 for methylation call pre-processing
+                                 filtering and quality control from input basecalled using MinKNOW.
+Select "3" for methylation call pre-processing
                                  with modkit and generating a thorough multiQC report for sequencing stats.
                                  This parameter needs to be set for the pipeline to run.
 Default: "None">